newrelic/node-newrelic/README.md

 #### newrelic.addCustomParameter(name, value)

-Set a custom parameter value to be displayed along with the transaction trace in the New Relic UI.
+Set a custom parameter value to be attached to a transaction trace and/or error in the New Relic UI.
 This must be called within the context of a transaction, so it has a place to set the custom parameters.
-Only displayed in the transaction trace detail view.

 #### newrelic.setIgnoreTransaction(ignored)